SpeedSterKawaii/Secure-Pipe-Connection/README.md

 **People may access (or use) your pipe after 1 injection, but that's idiotic.**

+Edit: I've leaked the method, but it'll cost you.

 # What is Included!

 DLL Source Code Example, $5, Example (Does not Include: DLL Exploit Code (ex: ExecuteScript, GetDataModel), etc.